 ARE YOU READY FOR A JOB IN

 The Human Services program is designed so students learn basic information about the human services industry.
 For persons already in the field, the Human Services program offers classes to upgrade current skills and abilities.
-Students can expect to learn both theoretical and practice skills in their classes.
+Students can expect to learn both theoretical and practical skills in their classes.

 According to the U.S. Department of Labor Bureau of Labor Statistics, the number of social and human service personnel is projected to grow by 28 percent from 2010 to 2020.
 Many of the job opportunities will arise from an increasing number of people retiring from the field.
 In addition, there will be keen competition in urban areas, but persons that have a postsecondary education will get the best opportunities.